 Brazil RoHS Compliance Timelines: What You Need to Prepare For

-• Mercury: Already restricted since 2020 under national lighting legislation
+• Mercury: Already restricted under existing Brazilian lighting laws (since 2020)

 Brazil RoHS Labeling & Documentation Requirements